Horikita2023/EMSC-4033-project/README.md

 ### code folder

 This folder only has an `API.py` file, which is used to get data from USGS webpage, you can put it into the title of each part in my program, in order to reduce the work.
 Attention: the first part which get earthquake number is different from this API.

+The `rawcode` is the project code with no comment and explaination, if you need comment, please find `u7519655_project.ipynb` file in `notebook` folder.

 ### notebook folder

-Here is the main program and there's instructions in the code.
+Here is the main program file `u7519655_project.ipynb` and there's instructions inside.

 ### project folder